 Chapter 10 – Various Visitors

-This second to last chapter describes various interesting meetings with people Hofmann graciously received at his house.
+This second-last chapter describes various interesting meetings with people Hofmann graciously received at his house.
 As the discoverer of LSD, he saw it as his duty to meet with those coming to find answers, relate a story, or meet the man behind the molecule.
 Most of those interactions were positive, as were the visitors’ experiences with LSD.

 Chapter 11 – LSD Experience and Reality